sufrin/ThreadCSO/examples/README.md

    1. as a shared-variable synchronous data parallel program

    2. as a pure message-passing program with cells represented by individual processes

-In both cases the processes need to be synchronised in some way, so that the rules of the game are followed, so you need to think carefully about how to avoid race conditions.
+In both cases the processes need to be synchronised in some way, so that the rules of the game are followed.
+You need to think carefully about how to avoid race conditions.

 Test your implementation by considering some interesting seeds (see the